Score savings on car insurance with Insurify

 These companies are at the forefront of the digital insurance revolution.

-If you like the idea of Root’s data- and tech-driven business model, you might also like Metromile, a pay-per-mile insurer that allows customers to use a telematics device to track their driving and subsequently set their rates.
+If you like the idea of Root’s data- and tech-driven business model, you might also like Metromile.
+This pay-per-mile insurer allows customers to use a telematics device to track their driving and subsequently set their rates.
 Metromile is great for low-mileage drivers.
 Clearcover also promises low prices through artificial intelligence and streamlined quoting services.

 But if Root doesn’t work out, where are users flocking to at the highest rates?
 According to Insurify’s internal database of over 2 million car insurance applications and analysis of external sources, drivers who used to hold Root car insurance most often switched to the following companies: